xerion0712/SolanaTradeX-Rust/README.md

 # SolanaTradeX-Rust

-A high-performance trading client for Solana written in Rust.
+A high performance trading client for Solana written in Rust.

 ---